ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Abilities**

-Cherries always come in flocks of two to five, and move together as such.
+Cherries always come in flocks of two to (rarely)five, and move together as such.
 They move slowly between enemies, and rapidly spread out if one takes too much damage.

 It will %%db**Lull**++% actors around its eye, excluding other Cheries. **Lulled** beings are interrupted, silenced, disarmed, deitemed, can not jump or dash, and take 80% less damage.
 Avnlyla will uniquely recieve 5 HPS barrier healing when **lulled**.

 Anytime something dies, every Cherry will invade the closest target, quickly flying past with their flowing lights and marking them with a glowing %%db**Inhibition**++%. **Inhibition** is a stacking debuff that causes any damage dealt by the affected actor to cost health(A rate of 70 damage = 4% of current health as self damage.
 This self damage can't damage anything below 20% health).
 The elf damage is siphoned to all Cherries, which will increase their max health.
 Stacks will be consumed for every 30% of max health as self damage taken, one at a time.
 This is the only way to get rid of **Inhibition**.
 Every stack beyond the first increases the current health as self damage by 2%.

 A cherry will release their %%pa**Shadow**++% when they die, giving birth to calamities.
-The **Shadow** will always manifest one pit, and will release an extra pit per every 150 max health gained above base.
+The **Shadow** will always manifest one pit, and will release an extra pit per every 200 max health gained above base.
 Anytime something **Lulled** takes damage from another actor(a cooldown of 3 seconds), the Cherry will gain a stack of **distress**.
 At one distress, every pit will spawn with a torrent of blood as a random firing of 16 projectiles, dealing 20 light damage.
 At two distress, the **Shadow** will %%at**Leak**++% black fluid onto the ground(see phosphenes/migraines).
 At three distress, it will release a blanketing miasma that applies a 30% slow, nearsights, and deals 10 light DPS.
 The miasma goes away after 10 seconds.
 At four distress, a random enemy will be ressurected at 50% health.

 %-se\[-\] **Visuals & lore**

 Cherries are long flowing creatures, resembling deep sea life.
-They are composed of a head, which is an abstract eye symbol held by a vague slight "head" of glossy translucent material.
+They are composed of a head, which is an abstract eye symbol held by a vague slight "head" of glossy nearly transparent material.
 Like a jellyfish, from the head extends many tendrils.
 The tendrils vary in count and material, some appear like string lights, others appear like neon tubing, others like flowing cloth.
 The colors of every Cherry are vibrant and diverse, no tentacle is like another.
 The eyes also have many variation in how the symbol is formed.
 They move through the air in a way similar to eels.

 On death, a Cherry will appear to rapidly turn inside out into a black nothingness before dissipating.
 Alongside the shadow, a single light floats away.
 The shadow releases pits, which may cause rapid lines of blood to flind from them, and its miasma is a sparkling cloud of darkness.